By Elizabeth Griffith | December 13, 2017

 5. Get over your fear of cloud-based storage.

 I know that technology moves at the speed of light and all, but cloud storage isn't exactly a new thing.
-Companies like Google, Evernote, and Dropbox offer free accounts which also encrypt your data as it’s being transferred and while it’s stored.
+Companies like Evernote and Dropbox offer free accounts which also encrypt your data in transfer and in storage.
 Access your files from anywhere with an internet connection and a smart password and you can sleep well knowing military-grade cyber security keeps your information safe.

 6. Submit your homework as PDFs.